 What the incentive provides

 For each apprentice aged 16 to 24, employers will receive £2,000, and for apprentices older than 25, employers will receive £1,500.
-The payment will come in two installments, half at the apprentice’s 90-day mark, and the remaining half after 365 days.
+The payment will come in two instalments, half at the apprentice’s 90-day mark, and the remaining half after 365 days.
 That means, to ensure the incentive is paid in full, the apprentice must be with your organisation for at least a year.

 This new incentive is in addition to the £1,000 levy you’re already eligible for when you take on an apprentice who is between 16 and 18 years old, or under 25 with an education and healthcare plan.